Last week we talked about these facts in terms of mobile technology in our world today:

 Just answer a few questions about your symptoms and voila, they will tell you exactly which of the bazillion versions is the best fit.

-QR codes are like the redheaded stepchild of marketing technology because our industry has used them so foolishly without thinking about the audience experience.
+Making QR codes is like the redheaded stepchild of marketing technology because our industry has used them so foolishly without thinking about the audience experience.
 But Robitussin got it right.
 It’s actually helpful and using the technology for the right reasons.

 Example #2: Geofencing.
 This is a feature in a software program that uses the global positioning system (GPS) or radio frequency identification (RFID) to define geographical boundaries.
 Think of it as a virtual barrier.